Secundum quid

-is a type of informal fallacy that occurs when the arguer fails to recognize the difference between rules of thumb (soft generalizations, heuristics that hold true as a general rule but leave room for exceptions) and categorical propositions, rules that hold true universally.
+It is a type of informal fallacy that occurs when the arguer omits the fact that a statement applies with qualifications or exceptions, or fails to recognize the difference between rules of thumb (soft generalizations, heuristics that hold true as a general rule but leave room for exceptions) and categorical propositions, rules that hold true universally.

 Since it ignores the limits, or qualifications, of rules of thumb, this fallacy is also named ignoring qualifications or sweeping generalizations.
 The expression misuse of a principle can be used as well.

 Example

 Let me tell you: all great composers die young.
 Take Mendelssohn: he was 38.
 Or Mozart, just 35.
 And Schubert!
 Hundreds of songs, and he was only 31.